Zerschranzer/Ark-Survival-ascended-dedicated-server-without-docker/README.md

 ## 5. Managing Instances

-Each instance lives in `instances/<instance_name>` with its own configs, logs, and save folders, allowing fully independent servers.
+Each instance lives in `instances/<instance_name>` with its own configs and logs, allowing fully independent servers.

 ### 5.1 Creating a New Instance